Author

 Some top tips for a good hybrid meeting set up include:

-• Having your main presentation on a big screen in the center of the room so that everyone can see it (either via camera or directly).
+• 1) Having your main presentation on a big screen in the centre of the room so that everyone can see it (either via camera or directly).

 3. Test technology in advance